codahale/lockstitch/design.md

 from a hash of the signer's public key and the message being signed (i.e. the ciphertext).

 With this scheme, on the other hand, the digital signature isn't of the ciphertext alone, but of all inputs to the protocol.
-The challenge scalar `r` is derived from the protocol's state, which depends on (among other things) the ECDH shared secret.
+The challenge scalar `r` is derived from the protocol's transcript, which depends on (among other things) the ECDH shared secret.
 Unless the adversary already knows the shared secret (i.e. the secret key that the plaintext is encrypted with) they can't create their own signature (which they're trying to do in order to trick someone into giving them the plaintext).

 An adversary attacking an `StE` scheme can decrypt a signed message sent to them and re-encrypt it for someone else, allowing them to pose as the original sender.
-This scheme makes simple replay attacks impossible by including both the intended sender and receiver's public keys in the protocol state.
+This scheme makes simple replay attacks impossible by including both the intended sender and receiver's public keys in the protocol transcript.
 The initial [HPKE](#hybrid-public-key-encryption)-style portion of the protocol can be trivially constructed by an adversary with an ephemeral key pair of their choosing, but the final portion is the sUF-CMA secure [EdDSA-style Schnorr signature scheme](#digital-signatures) from the previous section and unforgeable without the sender's private key.